Go Fashion files IPO papers with Sebi | Business

 - India

-Go Fashion (India) Pvt Ltd, which owns women's wear brand Go Colors, has filed draft papers with markets regulator Sebi to garner funds through an initial share-sale.
+Go Fashion (India) Ltd, which owns women's wear brand Go Colors, has filed draft papers with markets regulator Sebi to garner funds through an initial share sale.

 Under the OFS, PKS Family Trust and VKS Family Trust will offload 7.45 lakh equity shares each, Sequoia Capital India Investments will sell up to 74.98 lakh shares, India Advantage Fund S4 I will divest up to 33.11 lakh shares and Dynamic India Fund S4 US I will sell up to 5.76 lakh shares.